NAB Show: 2011

 The 2011 NAB Show was April 9 to 14 at the Las Vegas Convention Center.
 This year, NAB highlighted that media consumption has become more digital and connected.
 This included discussion of TV everywhere strategies, mobile TV, and how the set top box will retain relevancy.[social TV] was another theme that cropped up at the show.
 This trend is closely tied with the adoption connected TV behaviour, and the use of social media.

 2012

 The 2012 NAB Show took place April 14 to 19 at the Las Vegas Convention Center.
-2012 highlighted 4k video, ISP content delivery and the evolution of special effects technology.
+2012 highlighted 4k video, Internet service provider content delivery and the evolution of special effects technology.
 Netflix unveiled the comeback of the television show Arrested Development and Betty White was inducted into the NAB Television Hall of Fame.
 The luncheons featured Garry Marshall, Bob Uecker and Donny Osmond.
 Stephen Dubner and Teri Hatcher opened the Show.
 James Cameron returned to the Show, Rob Legato discussed the films Hugo and Titanic and the Post|Production World Conference had the highly anticipated keynote of Steve Wozniak.

 The "StartUp Loft" is an exhibit area at the NAB show that showcases new startup companies in technology, entertainment, and media.

 The StartUp Loft started at the 2012 NAB show.